cocos/cocos-docs/en/publish/setup-native-development.md

 ## Configure path in original release environments

 Next, let's go back to Cocos Creator to configure the environmental path of the constructing release original platform.
-Choose `document/preference` in the main menu, and open the preference window:
+Choose `CocosCreator -> preference` in the main menu, and open the preference window:

 ![preference](../getting-started/basics/editor-panels/preferences/native-develop.png)